 Configuration For Self Hosted Photon Server

 PhotonNetwork.ConnectUsingSettings method to connect and adjust PhotonServerSettings accordingly before connection, either in the Unity Editor at compile time or via code at runtime (change

 Photon Server V5

 Clear or set Fixed Region as configured in your NameServer.json.
 Set "Server" to the IP or host name of your Photon Server.
 It must be in a network your client(s) can reach.
 Using "localhost" or 127.0.0.1 is OK, if the client is a standalone build on the same machine.
-Enter the port: 5058 for default UDP (or the custom port for the NameServer application if you changed that in PhotonServer.config).
+You can leave the port number set to 0 and the client will choose the default port number per protocol.
+Otherwise, enter the port: e.g. 5058 for default UDP, 19093 for default WSS, etc. (or the custom port for the NameServer application if you changed that in PhotonServer.config).
 See the list of default ports per protocol and server here.